Behavioral Health Outcomes

 Through our innovative, person-centered programs and services, we consistently achieve positive results to improve care and lower costs.
 We celebrate the successful outcomes we help to achieve for members, clients and providers; discover just a few of them on this page.

 Improved member health

 Over the average length of enrollment in Magellan’s Coordinated System of Care (CSoC) program, 72% of the children and youth discharged demonstrated improvements in clinical functioning, 94% of guardians reported that CSoC is effective at meeting their child’s needs, and 95% of youth and families reported positive overall satisfaction with the wraparound process.

 Through Magellan’s Integrated Care Program, 75% of members improved their anxiety symptoms, 73% improved their depressive symptoms, 68% improved their insomnia symptoms, and 57% improved their pain symptoms with support from their wellness recovery teams and nurse navigators, from January 2018 – March 2020.

-Over the past 5 years, not a single child in a Magellan fee-for-service care coordination program has been readmitted to an inpatient psychiatric level of care within 30 days of being discharged.
+Over the past 5 years, not a single child or youth in a Magellan fee-for-service care coordination program has been readmitted to an inpatient psychiatric level of care within 30 days of being discharged.

 Magellan reduced monthly inpatient utilization by 68% for members served in a behavioral health program with the Enhanced Community-Based Intensive Treatment model, which facilitates team-delivered & integrated care.
 Members who complete the program continue to experience improvements.
 In the 6 months following discharge: Monthly inpatient admissions decreased 83%; and members’ rate of monthly spending on behavioral health decreased 68%.